uwcse440/web-cse440-sp19/_assignments/assignment3/index.md

 Note that we have not provided recommendations for the number of slides in each section of this presentation.
 You can deliver your presentation using as many or as few slides as you want, as long as you successfully address the above points and the presentation falls within the time restriction.

-### Samples from Prior Offerings

-Samples from prior offerings include:

-{% for currentoffering in site.data.samples.offering %}{% for currentsample in site.data.samples[currentoffering.key] %}
-  -  {{ currentoffering.name }} - [{{ currentsample.name }}]({{ currentsample.link }}): [3g_{{ currentsample.suffix }}.pdf]({{ site.baseurl }}/samples/3g/3g_{{ currentsample.suffix }}.pdf){% endfor %}{% endfor %}

-Note that details of assignments may have changed since prior offerings, so their reports may not map to the current project.
-Also note these samples are intended to illustrate a variety of approaches, none of which is intended to be ideal or exemplary.
-Be sure to understand and carefully consider project requirements and feedback from the course staff in the context of your own work.

 ### Submission